 An efficient and effective system of seizure and confiscation of criminal assets helps to combat crime while safeguarding the interests of European citizens.

-In 2003, the EU adopted the following framework decisions:
+In 2003 and 2006, the EU adopted the following framework decisions: